hrsoup/Poetry_Music_Transformer/README.md

 └── poetry_tone.txt
 </pre>

 - **Music Dataset Preparation:** The music dataset is MAESTRO V2.0.0, which could be seen [here](https://magenta.tensorflow.org/datasets/maestro).
-You can download `maestro-v2.0.0-midi.zip` and split training set and testing set using recommended labels by yourself, or just use the dataset we have split.
-The music dataset is organized in the following way:
+Download `maestro-v2.0.0-midi.zip` and unzip to `./`.
+Then run the code `./Music_Dataset/split_train_test.ipynb`.
+The final music dataset is organized in the following way:

 <pre>
 Music_Dataset
 ├── train (967 MIDI files)
 │     └── ...
-└── test (178 MIDI files)
+├── test (178 MIDI files)
-      └── ...
+|     └── ...
+└── split_train_test.ipynb
 </pre>

 Then, run the code in `Music_dataset_after_preprocess/Music_Preprocess.ipynb` one by one, the following files would be generated:

 <pre>
 Music_dataset_after_preprocess
-├── train (967 MIDI files)
-│     └── ...
-└── test (178 MIDI files)
-│     └── ...
 ├── random
 │     └── 0.npz
 │     └── ...